Ripley6811/Parallax-Outbreak/README.md

 **Android**: Touch the screen to launch the ball and angle the device downward in the direction you want the paddle to move.

+When the "Ball-Split" counter reaches zero, all balls on screen will split in two, up to a maximum of 10 balls in play.

 2 points for every block hit and negative 1 point for each paddle hit.

 When the game ends, tap or click on screen to return to the options menu.

+*Tip:* For maximum damage, try to get a ball in a good position above a set of blocks before a ball-split event.

+*Tip:* No need to chase balls, wait for them to wrap around and enter the screen from the other side.

 ##References